ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Restored environment reflection intensity from consoles
 - Added an option to restore the more reflective cars from consoles
 - Fixed incorrect water and post processing noise tiling on quality levels other than medium
+- Remove free cam boundary limits in the video editor
 - Added an option to display NPC's health on the reticle when playing with keyboard and mouse
 - Crosshair will appear in the first person view on Annihilator and Buzzard when playing with controller
 - Pressing radar zoom out button now will make it stay zoomed out for a few seconds, and added an option to allow to custom zoom delay time